Senior Lecturer in Criminology

-Fees quoted relate to study in the Academic Year 21/22 only and may be subject to inflationary increases in future years.
+Fees quoted relate to study in the Academic Year 2024/25 only and may be subject to inflationary increases in future years.

 For information on the scholarships available to you, please see our scholarships page.

-Fees quoted relate to study in the Academic Year 20/21 only and may be subject to inflationary increases in future years.
+Fees quoted relate to study in the Academic Year 2023/24 only and may be subject to inflationary increases in future years.

-There are no additional costs for this course for students beginning their studies in September 2020.
+There are no additional costs for our courses in criminology for students beginning their studies in September 2024.
 Should this change, applicants and students will be contacted by the university with details of the costs.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

-If you join this full time degree at Northampton you will receive a laptop when your course begins.
+If you join our full-time BA Criminology degree at Northampton, you will receive a laptop when your course begins*.
 The laptops are built to a bespoke custom specification ideal for use in the seminar room, collaborative group work or studying at home.

 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 *UK fee payers only (see Terms and Conditions for further details).